 What did I think?
 Well it wasn’t bad, but I wouldn’t say I loved it.
 I did eat the whole lot, partly because I’d paid for it, partly because I felt in this setting I should, and partly because it wasn’t so bad I needed to leave it.
 High praise indeed!
 May have been better if I wasn’t such an odd eater in that each part of a dish I have to eat separately.
 Don’t ask why, it’s just my way.
 The cod was pretty nice, and of a decent size too, but could have done with some seasoning.
 Dipped in the beurre blanc sauce added to it, but it definitely needed something extra in itself.
 The potatoes were lovely and complimented the cod very well.

 Now onto the best part of the whole meal, dessert.
-I had chosen the Chocolate mousse as had my wife Denise, while my son Lucas had gone for the Remy’s chocolate and hazelnut éclair.
-He doesn’t like nuts, so decided to swap his éclair for his Mum’s mousse, but not before I’d had a bite.
-Denise did ask if I wanted the éclair and I was conflicted – the éclair was delicious and so was the mousse – what do I do?
-At the moment she asked I”d just had a mouthful of mousse with some little chocolate bits in, so decided to stick with it.
-However, halfway through eating the mousse Denise saw me looking longingly at the éclair and so we swapped again.
-In simple terms, both the éclair and the mousse were two of the yummiest desserts I’ve had the pleasure of tasting.
+I had chosen the Chocolate mousse as had my wife, while my son had gone for the Remy’s chocolate and hazelnut éclair.
+He doesn’t like nuts, so decided to swap his éclair for his mum’s mousse, but not before I’d had a bite.
+We ended up swapping desserts around between us several times and, in simple terms, both the éclair and the mousse were two of the yummiest desserts I’ve ever eaten.
 And yes yummiest is the correct word to use – try them for yourself and you’ll see.

-Lucas didn’t really enjoy his main course, which though advertised as Roast salmon with ratatouille ravioli and a beurre blanc sauce, came with the same cod as mine – he did love that chocolate mousse though.
-Denise however adored her Cut of grilled beef, homemade ratatouille, French fries and the chef’s sauce, and I enjoyed the chips she threw my way!
+My son didn’t really enjoy his main course, which though advertised as Roast salmon with ratatouille ravioli and a beurre blanc sauce, came with the same cod as mine – he did love that chocolate mousse though.
+My wife adored her Cut of grilled beef, homemade ratatouille, French fries and the chef’s sauce, and I enjoyed the chips she threw my way!

 Our waitress Emmanuelle was fantastic, chatting to us lots but not intrusively, and making sure we had everything we needed and were happy at all times.
 She also led us over to a photo opportunity in front of the over sized book from the film and made sure we got some good family photos – a real credit to Bistrot Chez Rémy and Disneyland Paris.
 Overall the meal for us adults was really nice.
 Not the best of the trip, but the dessert alone and the incredible theming would see me return, though not with as much urgency as my beloved Blue Lagoon.